logo

 About

-The Lotka-Volterra equations are a set of differential equations that model the dynamics of biological systems in which two species interact, typically a predator and a prey.
-They were independently developed by mathematician Alfred Lotka in 1910 and biologist Vito Volterra in 1926.
+The Lotka-Volterra Model are a set of differential equations that model the dynamics of biological systems in which two species interact, typically a predator and a prey.
+They were independently developed by the mathematicians Alfred Lotka and Vito Volterra.

 The equations are as follows: